 Funding and prioritising workload

 We expect the majority of patients will want to be vaccinated in general practice due to existing, trusted relationships.
-Practices participating in the CVP will need to accordingly prioritise their workload.
+Practices participating in the CVP will need to accordingly prioritise their workload and NHS England has now been clear that they can offer an urgent-only service while vaccinating practice teams are involved in the programme.

 Other work and services can be deprioritised.
 GPCE and RCGP have revised our joint workload prioritisation guidance to assist practices in this.